No. 21 Wisconsin visits Dix and Iowa

 Iowa City, Iowa; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Iowa faces No. 21 Wisconsin after Josh Dix scored 27 points in Iowa’s 90-81 loss to the Purdue Boilermakers.
+BOTTOM LINE: Iowa hosts No. 21 Wisconsin after Josh Dix scored 27 points in Iowa’s 90-81 loss to the Purdue Boilermakers.

-The Hawkeyes have gone 11-3 in home games.
-Iowa ranks third in college basketball with 19.1 assists per game.
-Brock Harding leads the Hawkeyes averaging 5.7.
+The Hawkeyes are 11-3 on their home court.
+Iowa is third in the Big Ten with 37.2 points per game in the paint led by Owen Freeman averaging 13.6.

-The Badgers have gone 8-4 against Big Ten opponents.
-Wisconsin is 2-2 in one-possession games.
+The Badgers are 8-4 against conference opponents.
+Wisconsin ranks eighth in the Big Ten with 32.4 rebounds per game led by Steven Crowl averaging 5.7.

-Iowa averages 85.5 points, 15.3 more per game than the 70.2 Wisconsin gives up.
+Iowa makes 50.1% of its shots from the field this season, which is 8.6 percentage points higher than Wisconsin has allowed to its opponents (41.5%).
 Wisconsin averages 10.1 made 3-pointers per game this season, 2.3 more made shots on average than the 7.8 per game Iowa gives up.

-TOP PERFORMERS: Payton Sandfort averages 2.6 made 3-pointers per game for the Hawkeyes, scoring 16.3 points while shooting 34.9% from beyond the arc.
-Dix is shooting 54.1% and averaging 14.3 points over the last 10 games.
+TOP PERFORMERS: Brock Harding is averaging 9.1 points, 5.7 assists and 1.7 steals for the Hawkeyes.
+Payton Sandfort is averaging 15.9 points over the last 10 games.

-John Tonje is averaging 18.5 points for the Badgers.
-John Blackwell is averaging 2.0 made 3-pointers over the last 10 games.
+Max Klesmit is averaging 10.2 points for the Badgers.
+John Tonje is averaging 17.6 points over the last 10 games.

 LAST 10 GAMES: Hawkeyes: 4-6, averaging 82.7 points, 28.2 rebounds, 18.6 assists, 6.6 steals and 4.0 blocks per game while shooting 49.9% from the field.
 Their opponents have averaged 84.5 points per game.